nicmeniconi/TCN-KD-HAR/README.md

 ## Applications of Multimodal HAR Systems

+HAR plays a pivotal role in advancing applications across healthcare, gaming, and industrial automation.
+HAR models leverage data modalities such as positional, angular, and multimodal inputs to accurately and efficiently capture human movements.
+Understanding the strengths and limitations of each modality, along with innovative fusion methods, enables the development of robust and efficient HAR systems<sup>[1](#references)</sup>.

 Multimodal HAR systems enhance activity recognition in diverse domains:
 - **Tele-rehabilitation**: Remote patient monitoring with positional and angular data enables personalized therapy<sup>[2](#references)</sup>.
 - **Assistive Technologies**: Multimodal models improve real-time decision-making in devices like exoskeletons and prosthetics<sup>[3](#references)</sup>.